SamroodAli/code-reviewer-automation/README.md

-# Code reviwer automation tool
+# Code reviewer automation tool
-One place for all your code review needs.
-This is to help code reviewers generate templates for their reviews.
+One place for all your code review needs
-This is in early beta version right now and at the moment supports only a single feature: Markdown template generation for reviews.
+This is in `early beta` version right now and at the moment supports only a single feature: `Markdown template generation for reviews.`
 Contributions are welcome and much appreciated.

 ## Getting Started